Sydney, Australia

 ©PHILLIPAM2026 Sydney, Australia

 Drawing from a background in media and digital arts, Phillip studied at the University of Wollongong and later refined his visual language at UNSW.
 He is a 2024 graduate of AWARD School.
+Based in Sydney, he works within VANDAL's creative team across conceptual development, design, and technical production, moving fluidly between gallery spaces and commercial environments.

 Contact